What is TOGAF?

 This process enables enterprises to create detailed developmental roadmaps.
-It does this by providing a foundation for them to build on, rather than a stringent ‘one size fits all’ approach.
-The framework even remains fluid enough to incorporate other frameworks such as COBIT and ITIL.
+It provides a foundation for them to build on, rather than a stringent ‘one size fits all approach.
+The framework remains fluid enough to incorporate other frameworks, such as COBIT and ITIL.

-As for the final element, the standard provides all the necessary assets required to carry out architectural development.
+As for the final element, the standard provides all the necessary assets required for architectural development.
 For example, the framework outlines a clear procedure to manage and document changes as they occur.
-TOGAF reference architectures and artifacts can even be reused for future ADM cycles, cutting down on how much time is required for future EA initiatives.
+TOGAF reference architectures and artefacts can even be reused for future ADM cycles, reducing the required time for future EA initiatives.

-We have already looked at how the TOGAF standard provides the tools and clarity required for effective enterprise architecture development.
+We have examined how the TOGAF standard provides the tools and clarity required for effective enterprise architecture development.
 For those unfamiliar with the basic concepts of enterprise architecture, however, it may seem like we have failed to get down to brass tacks.

 So, exactly how can TOGAF benefit both businesses and practitioners?

-- Increased collaboration: The common vocabulary established by the framework eases communication both within and between organizations.
-This can be a huge advantage when it comes to ensuring that an architectural development process runs smoothly.
+- Increased collaboration: The common vocabulary established by the framework eases communication within and between organizations.
+This can be a huge advantage in ensuring that an architectural development process runs smoothly.

 - Creating processes for future development: The TOGAF ADM phases establish a staged approach to enterprise architecture that is nonetheless fluid enough to be adapted based on the needs of individual organizations.
-While crafting such an approach might seem difficult at first, having a bespoke process in place will greatly facilitate future architectural development.
-In other words, it helps organizations to create systems that can be used again and again.
+While crafting such an approach might seem difficult initially, having a bespoke process in place will greatly facilitate future architectural development.
+In other words, it helps organizations create systems that can be used repeatedly.

 For enterprise architects:

-- High demand: Top-tier organizations put a great deal of faith in frameworks that set a global standard.
-Pursuing TOGAF training via an accredited course can be an excellent option for both budding and experienced enterprise architects, especially as many businesses treat certification as a prerequisite for high-level EA positions
+- High demand: Top-tier organizations put great faith in frameworks that set a global standard.
+Pursuing TOGAF training via an accredited course can be an excellent option for both budding and experienced enterprise architects, primarily as many businesses treat certification as a prerequisite for high-level EA positions.

 - Experience and perspective: TOGAF combines technical and managerial aspects of IT.
-Aspiring enterprise architects can learn how to manage multiple elements simultaneously through an accredited training course.
+Through an accredited training course, aspiring enterprise architects can learn how to manage multiple elements simultaneously.
 More importantly, they can learn the perspective required to design and adapt information systems architectures within a wider EA framework.

-- Networking: Since TOGAF is so widely used, professionals the world over are familiar with its terminology and framework and regularly discuss how the methodology is evolving.
-All this can create excellent networking opportunities for architects who are on the lookout for new ideas and opportunities.
+- Networking: Since TOGAF is widely used, professionals worldwide are familiar with its terminology and framework and regularly discuss how the methodology is evolving.
+All this can create excellent networking opportunities for architects looking for new ideas and opportunities.

 - No qualifications necessary: It helps to start a TOGAF course with at least a basic knowledge of enterprise architecture.
 However, there are no prerequisites required to become certified.
 Even university students can learn the essentials of the framework to set themselves up for the start of their careers.

 - Learn in your own time: The structure of Good e-Learning’s TOGAF courses allows students to choose when and how they study.
 A professional could learn everything they need to know about the framework in just a few days or over several months as necessary.
-With accessibility for all web-enabled devices, candidates can also return to training at virtually any time.
+With accessibility for all web-enabled devices, candidates can also return to training virtually anytime.

-- Future proof: Even though each version of the framework introduces new features, the core TOGAF principles and ADM generally remain the same.
+- Future proof: Although each framework version introduces new features, the core TOGAF principles and ADM remain the same.
 Because of this, you can continue to use the framework even as updates are released.
-You can also join The Open Group’s Architecture Forum to stay up to date with topics such as Agile enterprise architecture, EA for blended working setups, and so on.
+You can also join The Open Group’s Architecture Forum to stay up to date with topics such as Agile enterprise architecture, EA for blended working setups, etc.

 Why Study TOGAF With Good e-Learning?

-Good e-Learning delivers industry-leading online certification courses, and we aren’t just saying that.
+Good e-Learning delivers industry-leading online certification courses; we aren’t just saying that.
 In 2018 our TOGAF 9 Certified course was awarded the ‘Outstanding Certification Product’ award by The Open Group – the organization which created the framework in the first place!